arifadli/Exploratory-Data-Analysis/Earthquake Analysis/README.md

 # Exploratory Data Analysis (EDA)

+**Earthquake Analysis Part 1**
 An earthquake analysis that is exploratory in nature.
 In addition, machine learning techniques are being used to forecast future earthquakes.

 using **Python** with Scikit, matplotlib, anytree, basemap, numpy, mycolorpy and pandas were utilized as libraries.

 **Concerning Data**
 I relied on USGS Earthquake Data.
-The data above is available in.csv file here.
+The data above is available in csv format.
 This dataset covers earthquakes from 1970 to 2017.

 **Experiment**<br>
 1. I calculated the frequency of earthquakes<br>